laingsimon/render-diagram/README.md

 - [x] - Regular markdown

 ### Motivation
-This solution supports URL based rendering of the image as if it was an image, as an analogue to [gravizo](https://github.com/TLmaK0/gravizo) for DOT drawings.

 Drawings can be easily embedded within a page by using tooling within Draw.io.
 This works without any issue, however requires the data about the drawing to be embedded in other content.
 Drawings drawn from a file (as produced by saving the drawing to a file) isn't natively supported.